The May Birth Flower: Lily of the Valley Lore

 Related: Plants You Can Grow In The Shade

-Hardy in gardening zones 3-9 (depending on the exact type), they can be a lovely addition to many landscapes.
-Lily of the valley is an especially good choice to plant in areas where they will be naturally contained, such as on terraces or steep slopes for erosion control, next to sidewalks or driveways, or in tucked-away nooks where they won’t have room to spread excessively.
-They can also do well in pots, whether on a patio or with pots inserted into the ground for easy containment.
+Hardy in gardening zones 3-9 (depending on the exact type), the plant suits many landscapes.
+It is an especially good choice for spots where it will be naturally contained, such as terraces or steep slopes for erosion control, alongside sidewalks or driveways, or in tucked-away nooks where it cannot spread too far.
+It also does well in pots, on a patio or with pots sunk into the ground for easy containment.

 The Alternate May Birth Flower: Hawthorn